InterDigital: Patent holdings

 According to the company, since 2012 it has been listed by third-party analysts within the top 3 patent holders for cellular wireless more often than any other company, with percentages ranging from 8–10% of patents deemed likely to be standards-essential.
 According to research by Wiseharbor Research, a technology IP research firm, InterDigital Technology Corp. and InterDigital Patent Holdings held 282 declared essential LTE patents and 155 declared essential LTE patents respectively.
 The report also shows other mobile SEP owner-licensors such as Ericsson (146 declared essential LTE patents), Qualcomm (350 declared essential LTE patents), Nokia (142 declared essential LTE patents) and Huawei (182 declared essential LTE patents).

 Major licensees

-In June 2014 Samsung and InterDigital entered into a patent license agreement that "resolves all pending litigation between the two companies".
-The agreement is cited at being worth just under $500million.
+In June 2014, Samsung and InterDigital entered into a patent license agreement that "resolves all pending litigation between the two companies".
+The agreement is cited as being worth just under $500 million.

 William J. Merritt, president and CEO of InterDigital said in a statement: "We are very happy to have resolved the licensing dispute with Samsung on mutually agreeable terms.
 This agreement with Samsung shows how our longstanding patent licensing framework and process can lead to effective, productive discussions and eventual resolution on fair and reasonable terms".

 In September 2016, InterDigital signed a license agreement with Huawei, and the companies agreed to "a framework for discussions regarding joint research and development efforts."

 In December 2016, Apple and InterDigital entered into a multi-year license agreement.